 The short answer is that is doesn’t matter from a tactical point of view.
 The longer answer involves an explanation and some recommendations.

-Then, every day during work hours you set aside a 30 minute block which is social media development time.
+Then, every day during work hours, you set aside a 30-minute block, which is social media development time.
 You log onto Hootsuite and access all of your company social media accounts.
 Then you like, tweet, comment and share as much as possible for that 30 minutes.
 Then you log off.
-As a side note, 2×30 minute sessions will get you better results, but avoid spending too much time on social media unless you see a direct financial pay off.
+As a side note, 2×30 minute sessions will get you better results, but avoid spending too much time on social media unless you see a direct financial payoff.

 More about the mechanics of the social media management platform:

-Whilst you could use any email address to set up your new company accounts, I advise that you use the company domain based emails for all new company social media accounts.
+While you could use any email address to set up your new company accounts, I advise that you use the company domain based emails for all new company social media accounts.
 So if occasionally someone does decide to email, the company email address matches up.

 You ought to use your first name ([email protected]) to keep the personal touch if someone does decide to search for your email address.
-You could also use [email protected], [email protected] or [email protected] because it doesn’t matter, the email addresses are just for set up, notifications, and account security (to change passwords etc).
+You could also use [email protected], [email protected] or [email protected] because it doesn’t matter, the email addresses are just for set up, notifications, and account security (to change passwords, etc.).

-As far as keeping your private account separate, this is really easy.
+As far as keeping your private account separate, this is easy.
 The social media management platform is the best way to go about this.
 But it is quite easy to keep things separate anyway.

 What if our clients don’t want to communicate with us through social media, they might have the same fears as us?

-You are just offering the opportunity to communicate with you on the platform of their preference, That’s all.
+You are just offering the opportunity to communicate with you on the platform of their preference.
+That’s all.

 The issue of having too many social media accounts to manage doesn’t matter because you are adding all of your social media accounts to your social media management platform.
 You will be able to re-use profile pictures and other graphics.